Your story can change lives. Learn to tell it with skill and power.

 The Writer’s Garret has developed the Veteran Writes program to support military veterans and their families.
 Your story can change lives.
 Learn to tell it with skill and power.
 Share your experiences through writing in a way that will help others to better understand your service.

 Veteran Writes faculty and presenters are practicing writers: poets, spoken word artists, playwrights, and novelists, writers of memoir, creative non-fiction, and short stories.
 Many are themselves veterans, the spouses of veterans, and the sons and daughters of veterans.
 All are trained workshop facilitators with a heart for serving their communities through sharing their love of the written word.

-Our classes and workshops focus on the craft of writing, as well as strategies to help participants process and write about intense experiences in a way that promotes good health.
-Research by James Pennebaker, author of Writing to Heal: A Guided Journal for Recovering from Trauma and Emotional Upheaval, and others exploring the connection between the arts and well-being has found that writing from deep feeling boosts immune function, brings about drops in blood pressure, and reduces feelings of depression and elevates daily moods.
+Our workshops focus on the craft of writing, as well as strategies to help participants process and write about intense experiences in a way that promotes good health.
+Research exploring the connection between the arts and well-being has found that writing from deep feeling boosts immune function, brings about drops in blood pressure, reduces feelings of depression, and elevates daily moods.
 Writing makes a difference.

-Discounts for regular classes at The Writer’s Garret: If you are a veteran interested in attending one of our upcoming writng workshops at The Writer’s Garret, we invite you to register using the code VETS for a 100% discount on tuition.
+Are you a veteran or family member interested in attending one of our upcoming general interest writing workshops at The Writer’s Garret?
+We invite you to register using the code VETS for a 100% discount on tuition.

 RECENT VETERAN WRITES WORKSHOPS, CLASSES, AND PANEL DISCUSSIONS

 A weekly meeting of elder veterans learning to share their WWII experiences through writing.